-- the death of the Retiree; or - termination of the Domestic Partner relationship between the Eligible Retiree and Domestic Partner.
+- · the death of the Retiree: or - termination of the Domestic Partner relationship between the Eligible Retiree and Domestic Partner.

-The covered Retiree or Domestic Partner has the responsibility to notify the CenturyLink Service Center of a termination of relationship between a Retiree and a Domestic Partner.
+The covered Retiree or Domestic Partner has the responsibility to notify the Lumen Health and Life Service Center of a termination of relationship between a Retiree and a Domestic Partner.
 Coverage will end at the end of the month in which the Continuation Event occurs.
-Notice to the CenturyLink Service Center must be made within 60 days after the later of the date of the Continuation Event or the date you would have lost coverage.
+Notice to the Lumen Health and Life Service Center must be made within 60 days after the later of the date of the Continuation Event or the date you would have lost coverage.
 If notice is not received or postmarked within 60 days, rights to continue coverage will terminate.
-Participants should call the CenturyLink Service Center at 800-729-7526, Option 2, and then option 1 and speak with a Customer Care Representative.
+Participants should call the Lumen Health and Life Service Center at 866-935-5011 or 800-729-7526, Option 2, and then option 1 and speak with a Customer Care Representative.

-When the CenturyLink Service Center is notified of a Continuation Event, they will notify the Continuation Beneficiaries losing coverage of the right to elect continuation coverage.
+When the Lumen Health and Life Service Center is notified of a Continuation Event, they will notify the Continuation Beneficiaries losing coverage of the right to elect continuation coverage.

-If the Continuation Beneficiary elects continuation coverage, CenturyLink will give them coverage which, as of the time coverage is being provided, is identical to the coverage provided under the Plan to similarly situated retirees.
+If the Continuation Beneficiary elects continuation coverage, Lumen will give them coverage which, as of the time coverage is being provided, is identical to the coverage provided under the Plan to similarly situated retirees.
 The Continuation Beneficiary(ies) losing coverage have 60 days from either the date of loss of coverage or from the date of the notice, whichever is later, to elect continuation coverage.
 They then have 45 days from the date of the initial election to make their first premium payment and any other premium payments that are due during those first 45 days.
-Subsequent premiums m u s t be paid in full within 31 days of each premium due date.
+Subsequent premiums must be paid in full within 31 days of each premium due date.